Student teams of 4 will select a STATE from the short list provided by the instructor.

 - Try typing in keywords (use truncation command *to serve as a wild card for plurals and various endings.

 - Try limiting your search to keywords in article titles (use the pull down menu).

 - Try limiting your search to full text and/or peer reviewed (scholarly, academic) articles.

-- Try using ” ” for phrases (example: “fair trade”).
+- Try using ” ” for phrases (example: “health equity”).

 Demographic Sources and Statistics Resources:

 - Statistical Abstract of the United States: comprehensive summary of statistics on the social, political, and economic organization of the United States.